ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 2.md

 ### Partitioning Methods

-Objects can be partitioned in three ways: range partitioning, list partitioning, and hash partitioning
+Objects can be partitioned in three ways: range partitioning, list partitioning, and hash partitioning.

 Range partitioning is a method of partitioning an object based on a range of partition key values.
 Range partitioning is suitable for data that are distributed across a linear range.
 In list partitioning, an object is partitioned based on sets of partition key values.
 List partitioning is useful with data that fall into discrete categories.
-In hash partitioning, an object is partitioned based on hash values that correspond to partition key values
+In hash partitioning, an object is partitioned based on hash values that correspond to partition key values.

 The following operations are supported on partitions created by each partitioning method: